Bath Renovation? Here’s How to Plan Your Time and Budget

-A master bath is something different.
+A primary bath is something different.
 These are generally much bigger than a hall bath, reserved for the private use of the homeowners and customized to their needs and tastes.
-Many homeowners prefer a master bath suite, with separate shower and tub, a dressing room or walk-in closet, double vanity and ample storage.
+Many homeowners prefer a primary bath suite, with separate shower and tub, a dressing room or walk-in closet, double vanity and ample storage.

-Sample Scope: The scope to convert an old master bathroom to a new one with upgrades varies widely depending on the size of the space and quality of materials and fixtures selected.
+Sample Scope: The scope to convert an old primary bathroom to a new one with upgrades varies widely depending on the size of the space and quality of materials and fixtures selected.